rebcabin/tangledown/README.md

 ## HOW IT WORKS: Markdown Ignores Mysterious Tags

-Let's exploit the fact that most markdown renderers, like Github's and [PyCharm's](https://www.jetbrains.com/pycharm/), ignore HTML / XML tags (stuff inside angle brackets) that they don't recognize.
+Let's exploit the fact that most markdown renderers, like Github's and [PyCharm's](https://www.jetbrains.com/pycharm/), ignore HTML / XML _tags_ (that it, stuff inside angle brackets) that they don't recognize.
 Let's enclose blocks of real, live code with `noweb` tags, like this:

     <noweb name="my_little_tests">